-Allergic reactions should always be taken seriously as they can range in severity and, in the most extreme cases, can be fatal.
+Allergic reactions such as food allergy or anaphylaxis should always be taken seriously as they can range in severity and, in the most extreme cases, can be fatal.
+People who suffer from an allergic reaction due to negligence at a restaurant may be eligible for a food allergy compensation claim.

-According to the Australasian Society of Clinical Immunology and Allergy, about one in 20 children and about two in 100 adults are allergic to some foods.
-Commonly consumed foods such as milk, eggs, wheat, soy and nuts can cause severe allergic reactions.
+According to the Australasian Society of Clinical Immunology and Allergy, one in 20 children and about four in 100 adults are allergic to foods.
+Commonly consumed foods such as milk, eggs, wheat, seafood, soy and nuts can cause severe allergic reactions.

 Our client, Barry, tragically lost his wife of 43 years, Ruth, after she suffered an anaphylactic reaction to a café meal that she requested be dairy free.
 She told the wait staff she was highly allergic to dairy but there was a mix-up with meals and she was served the wrong one.

-Speak up: informing people about your food allergy is your responsibility
+Speak up: informing people about your food allergy and allergic reactions is your responsibility

-When eating out at a restaurant or cafe, it’s your responsibility as an allergy sufferer to tell the wait staff what you can and can’t eat when ordering meals or drinks.
+When eating out at a restaurant or cafe, it’s your responsibility as the person with the food allergy to clearly tell the wait staff what you are allergic to and what you can and can’t eat when ordering meals or drinks.

 You should explain:

-• which food(s) you, your child or your friend is allergic to
+- which food(s) you, or your child are allergic to

-• what happens if the affected person eats the food that they are allergic to.
+- what allergic reaction happens if the affected person eats the food that they are allergic to.

-If you’ve adequately warned staff about an allergy and suffer a reaction that causes death or injury, you may be able to sue the business through their insurer for negligence.
+If in the tragic circumstance where adequately warned staff provide a food that causes death or injury, you may be able to sue the business through their insurer for negligence.

-If you inform a food service about an allergy, they must give you accurate information of the content of the dish and make sure it does not contain the allergen specified.
+If you inform a food service about an allergy, they must give you accurate information of the content of the dish and make sure they serve you food that does not contain the allergen specified.

-When you’re eating in a more casual environment, such as at a friend or relative’s house, it’s vital that you inform them about any allergies you or your children have.
+When you’re eating in a more casual environment, such as at a friend or relative’s house, it’s vital that you inform them about any food allergies you or your children have.
 The expected standard of care is lower in this situation than at a restaurant, which means a lot of legislation does not apply.
 In addition, ordinary people aren’t professional food handlers and can’t be expected to know all of the relevant guidelines.
+People with food allergy are generally more involved in meal preparation or bring their own food to functions in these circumstances.

-How could Australian restaurants improve how they deal with allergies?
+How could Australian restaurants improve how they deal with food allergies?

 Since his wife’s death, Barry has been campaigning to improve the situation for people with allergies in Australia so that others don’t have to experience what he has been through.

-“If I can get every restaurant in Australia to change the colour of the plate, or change the garnish or put a plate on top of it or something like that, so it doesn’t happen again, then I will be happy,” Mr Hickey said.
+“If I can get every restaurant in Australia to change the colour of the plate, take a plate for the person with food allergy to the customer one at a time or take some other action to increase safety so it doesn’t happen again, then I will be happy,” Mr Hickey said.

-He also suggests mandatory training for hospitality staff in allergens and menus to feature dairy-free items.
+He also pleads for mandatory training for hospitality staff and a reminder on menus for those with food allergy to always disclose their allergy.

 Where can you go to for more information?